-That is, $\hat x$ is the point $y$ that minimizes the sum of squared distances.
-This interpretation can be generalized to manifolds, but usually no closed form for $y$, like $\hat x$ in the Euclidean case, exists.
-Still, replacing the squared deviation with the squared distance, the gradient can easily be computed to perform a gradient descent algorithm with a suitable line search strategy, cf.~for example~\cite[Chapter 4]{AbsilMahonySepulchre:2008}.
+That is, $\hat x$ is the point $y$ that minimizes the sum of squared distances, or equivalently, the variance.
+This interpretation can be generalized to manifolds, but usually no closed form for the minimizer $\hat x$ exists.
+Still, replacing the squared distance with the squared Riemannian distance, the gradient can easily be computed to perform a gradient descent algorithm with a suitable line search strategy, cf.~for example~\cite[Chapter 4]{AbsilMahonySepulchre:2008}.
 For given points $p_1,\ldots,p_N\in\cM$ the cost function and the gradient read

-This algorithm \lstinline!gradient_descent! is implemented in \lstinline!Manopt.jl!
-Furthermore, a library of cost functions, gradients, differentials, adjoint differentials as well as proximal maps is available in the package as well.
-They are implemented on arbitrary manifolds based only on \lstinline!ManifoldsBase.jl! and can hence be used to phrase an optimization problem even independent of the manifold.
-One example that we also require here is the already mentioned gradient of the distance function (squared) \lstinline!distance(M,p,q)^s! with respect to \lstinline!q!, where \lstinline!s=2! is the default.
+This algorithm \lstinline!gradient_descent! is implemented in \lstinline!Manopt.jl!.
+Furthermore, a library of cost functions, gradients, differentials, adjoint differentials, as well as proximal maps is available in the package as well.
+They are implemented on arbitrary manifolds based only on \lstinline!ManifoldsBase.jl! and can hence be used to design an optimization problem even independent of the manifold.
+One example that we also require here is the already mentioned gradient of the (exponentiated) distance function \lstinline!distance(M,p,q)^s! with respect to \lstinline!q!, where \lstinline!s=2! is the default.
 This function is called \lstinline!grad_distance(M, p, q, s)! in \lstinline!Manopt.jl!.

 Note that since \lstinline!Manopt.jl! is based on the lightweight interface \lstinline!ManifoldsBase.jl!, we need to load \lstinline!Manifolds.jl! only to have our manifold of interest available.